 - Lower cost Wide Area Network provision

 SD-WAN also moves network and security provision from a rule-based configuration to an Intent-based policy-driven network

 We will go through the benefits in greater detail later in this blog.

-So, what I hear you ask?
-Well, the point of an SD-WAN network is that because we are now in an era of cloud computing where software (SaaS), telecommunications, and applications run in private and public cloud’s, business needs have changed and so has WAN architecture.
-Legacy WAN connections such as MPLS (Multi-Protocol Label Switching) and standard IPSEC VPN’s no longer have the flexibility to connect our data center’s, branch offices and remote workers into a secure network while ensuring we have access to our cloud applications and have a good user experience for everyone across the network.
+The need of an SD-WAN network is we are now in an era of cloud computing where software (SaaS), telecommunications, and applications run in private and public clouds, business needs have changed and so has WAN architecture.
+Legacy WAN connections such as MPLS (Multi-Protocol Label Switching) and standard IPSEC VPN’s no longer have the flexibility to connect our data centres, branch offices and remote workers into a secure network while ensuring we have access to our cloud applications and have a good user experience for everyone across the network.